-- New accounting standards, revised interpretations or guidance regarding existing standards, or changes in the Company's business practices could result in future changes to the Company's revenue recognition or other accounting policies.
-These changes could have a material adverse effect on the Company's business, financial condition and results of operations. - The Company is subject to income taxes, as well as non-income based taxes, in the United States and in various foreign jurisdictions.
+New accounting standards, revised interpretations or guidance regarding existing standards, or changes in the Company's business practices could result in future changes to the Company's revenue recognition or other accounting policies.
+These changes could have a material adverse effect on the Company's business, financial condition and results of operations.

+The Company is subject to income taxes, as well as non-income based taxes, in the United States and in various foreign jurisdictions.
 Significant judgment is required in determining the Company's worldwide provision for income taxes and other tax liabilities.
+The Company believes that implemented tax-saving strategies comply with applicable tax law.
+However, positions taken by taxing authorities could differ from the Company's positions, which could adversely affect the Company's financial condition and results of operations.

-The Company's positions in its amended income tax returns filed for its 1999 through 2001 tax years are the subject of an ongoing tax examination by the Internal Revenue Service ("IRS").
+The Company's positions in its amended income tax returns filed for its 1999 through 2002 tax years are the subject of an ongoing tax examination by the Internal Revenue Service ("IRS").
 This examination may result in the IRS issuing proposed assessments.
 The Company believes that its tax positions comply with applicable tax law and it intends to defend its positions through the IRS appeals process.
 However, if the IRS positions on certain issues are upheld after all the Company's administrative and legal options are exhausted, a material impact on the Company's financial condition and results of operations could result.

-The Company's foreign subsidiaries could face challenges from various foreign tax authorities and it is not certain that the local authorities will accept the Company's tax positions.
+One of the Company's foreign subsidiaries is the subject of a tax examination by the local taxing authority.
+Other foreign subsidiaries could face challenges from various foreign tax authorities.
+It is not certain that the local authorities will accept the Company's tax positions.
 The Company believes its tax positions comply with applicable tax law and it intends to defend its positions.
-Although the Company believes it has adequately provided for any probable outcome related to these matters and does not anticipate any material earnings impact from their ultimate settlement or resolution, differing positions on certain issues could be upheld by foreign tax authorities, which could adversely affect the Company's financial condition and results of operations.
+Differing positions on certain issues could be upheld by foreign tax authorities, which could adversely affect the Company's financial condition and results of operations.

 No assurance can be given that operating results will not vary.
 Fluctuations in quarterly operating results may result in volatility in the Company's stock price.
-The Company's stock price may also be volatile, in part, due to external factors such as announcements by n third parties or competitors, inherent volatility in the technology sector and changing market conditions in the software industry.
-The Company's stock price may also become volatile, in part, due to the SEC investigation related to the Company's restatement of its prior consolidated financial statements.
+The Company's stock price may also be volatile, in part, due to external factors such as announcements by third parties or competitors, inherent volatility in the technology sector and changing market conditions in the software industry.
+The Company's stock price may also become volatile, in part, due to the various lawsuits filed against the Company relating to its restatement of prior consolidated financial results.

 The Company has historically derived a majority of its total revenues from international operations and anticipates continuing to do so, and is thereby subject to risks of conducting international operations including: difficulties in staffing and management, reliance on independent distributors, longer payment cycles, volatilities of foreign currency exchange rates, compliance with foreign regulatory requirements, variability of foreign economic conditions, and changing restrictions imposed by U.S. export laws.